cstyan/urlService/README.md

 In the future, the "store info about this URL" endpoint and "get info about this URL" endpoint should probably be separate services, those workloads will scale differently.

+# Dependencies
+Working docker and golang installs

 # Building
 We assume you already have a box with a Golang install (I am using Go v1.8 on base Ubuntu).
-	go get github.com/gorilla/mux
-	go build

-A helper script is provided to run the service as a docker container.
+A helper script is provided to build the service as a docker container, check there for manual steps if you wish to build the binary separately from the doontainer..

 # Running
+A helper script is provided that runs the service and redis containers via docker, it maps hardcoded ports at the moment.
 The service listens on port 8080 by default.
-The endpoints `/urlinfo/v1/{url}` and `/urlinfo/v1/upload` are implemented.
+The endpoints `/urlinfo/v1/{url}`, `/urlinfo/v1/whitelist`, and `/urlinfo/v1/blacklist` are implemented.

-A helper script for running the service in docker is provided, it maps hardcoded ports at the moment.
+As an example, you could whitelist urls via curl: `curl -X POST -d "aaa.com,bbbb.com" localhost:8080/urlinfo/v1/whitelist`